jojomango/screenshot-helper/PHASES.md

-# Project Phases: Video Player Test Screen Inserter
+# Project Phases: Video Screenshot Helper

 This document outlines the planned phases for the development of the Chrome extension.
 Each phase builds on the previous, allowing for incremental progress and clear milestones.